-The OHR and DSA are charged, as appropriate, with the responsibility of investigating complaints of discrimination, harassment, and/or retaliation; making findings; and reporting their findings to the appropriate relevant University officials.
+The OHR and/or DSA are charged with the responsibility of investigating complaints of discrimination, harassment, and/or retaliation; making findings; and reporting their findings to the appropriate relevant University officials.

-Depending upon the nature of the complaint and findings, the appropriate University officials will be notified and may include but are not limited to the supervisors or department heads of the complainant and respondent, the Vice President of Administration, the Vice President of Finance, the Vice President of Academic Affairs or Executive Dean, the applicable Chair or Program Director, and the Office of the President.
-In cases in which policy violations and/or findings and recommendations are presented involving students, the DSA will also notify the Student Development Committee or Student Comprehensive Evaluation Committee.
+Depending upon the nature of the complaint and findings, the appropriate University officials will be notified and may include, but are not limited to, the supervisors or department heads of the complainant and respondent, the Vice President of Administration, the Vice President of Finance, the Vice President of Academic Affairs or Executive Dean, the applicable Chair or Program Director, and the Office of the President.
+In cases in which policy violations and/or findings and recommendations are presented involving students, the DS will also notify the Student Development Committee or Student Comprehensive Evaluation Committee.

-The OHR and/or the DSA will provide written notification to the complainant, respondent, and the appropriate University officials of its findings and recommendations.
+The OHR and/or the Division of Student Affairs will provide written notification to the complainant, respondent, and the appropriate University officials of its findings and recommendations.
 A face-to-face meeting will generally accompany the written documentation.

-If the OHR or the DSA, following the investigation, determines that the Nondiscrimination and Anti-Harassment Policy has been violated, it will work with the appropriate University officials to recommend appropriate corrective action, up to and including discharge/expulsion.
+If the OHR and/or the DSA, following the investigation, determines that the Non-discrimination and Anti-Harassment Policy has been violated, it will work with the appropriate University officials to recommend appropriate corrective action, up to and including discharge/expulsion.

-Whether or not the Nondiscrimination and Anti-Harassment Policy is deemed to have been conclusively violated, it is acknowledged that conflicts that make their way through a complaint process may result in schisms that create ongoing resentments between parties.
+Whether or not the Non-discrimination and Anti-Harassment Policy is deemed to have been conclusively violated, it is acknowledged that conflicts that make their way through a complaint process may result in schisms that create ongoing resentments between parties.
 It is the goal of the process that examines conflict to acknowledge and not vilify any party to a conflict.
 Additionally, in an effort to restore the community to its highest form of function, a restorative justice process may be made available to all sides of a conflict, should all sides voluntarily choose to participate.
-This would entail a restorative justice practitioner meeting with each party to the conflict separately to fully understand the residual harm he or she is experiencing due to the conflict.
-Each party will also be asked if he or she is interested in participating in a restorative justice process that allows each party to bring a support person, to discuss residual harm, and to create a repair-of- harm agreement in collaboration with the restorative practitioner.
+This would entail a restorative justice practitioner meeting with each party to the conflict.
+Each party will also be asked if he or she is interested in participating in a restorative justice process that allows each party to bring a support person, to discuss residual harm, and to create a repair-of-harm agreement in collaboration with the restorative practitioner.
 If all parties desire to participate voluntarily in a restorative justice process, it will be arranged.